mascam97/laravel-api-quotes/README.md

 **2021**: Personal project to apply knowledge about API REST and learn more about Laravel.

-**2022**: Main portfolio to apply some experience as define business logic, apply best practices, integrate packages and try out tools.
+**2022**: Project to apply some experience as define business logic, apply best practices, integrate packages and try out tools.

+**2023**: Main portfolio to apply some advance functionalities and practices.

 ### Achievements 2021 :star2: